f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab4/lab4.rst

 * Click ``Move to Inventory``

-* Now, you can see ``/api/colors`` is not a Shadow API anymore, but part of Inventory
+* Now, you can see ``/api/colors`` is not a Shadow API anymore.
+It is part of Inventory.

   .. image:: ../pictures/moved-inventory.png
      :align: left
      :scale: 50%

-How to find all endpoints added into the Inventory (inclusion list) ?
+How to find all endpoints added into the Inventory (Inclusion List) ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As we said, endpoints are not added into the OAS spec file because this file is maintenained by AppDev/DevOps.
+As mentioned before, API endpoints are not added into the OAS Spec file because this file is maintenained by AppDev/DevOps.
 Instead, we create an ``Inventory Inclusion List``

 * Go to API Management > Edit your API Definition